and-murray/wharf-spaces/README.md

 - Once you have completed the environment setup and have the project cloned, you're ready to get the app running.
 - Navigate to the root folder of the project in a terminal and perform a `yarn install`.
 We're using yarn in this project instead of npm, so you should not be using npm to execute any commands.
   - If you do not have yarn installed, install it either via npm or brew (instructions [here](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable))
-- If you are running on an M1/M2 macbook, you may need to run this command before dealing with ruby/bundler/pods: `env /usr/bin/arch -arm64 /bin/zsh --login`.
-If any of the steps with ruby or bundler fail, try prefixing them with `arch -arm64` (e.g. `arch -arm64 bundle install`)
+- If any of the steps with ruby or bundler fail, check the [Troubleshooting section](#Troubleshooting).
 - Install [RVM](https://rvm.io/) if you haven't already.
 This allows you to have different Ruby versions for different projects/directories on your machine.
 - Navigate to the ios folder (`cd ios`) and perform `bundle install`
   - If you get the error _'your ruby version is x but your gemfile is y'_, try entering these commands: `rvm install y` followed by `rvm use y`, then retry the `bundle install`.
 - Then perform a `bundle exec pod install`
   - If you get an error about compatible versions of firebase/coreOnly, run `bundle exec pod install --repo-update`
 - Drag and drop the NetSkope cert onto both your Android emulator and iOS simulator.
-On your Mac, this can be found at `Library/Application Support/Netskope/STAgent/data/nscacert.pem`
+On your Mac, this can be found at `/Library/Application\ Support/Netskope/STAgent/data/nscacert.pem`
-  - Make sure you're looking in the system-level `Library` rather than the user-level folder with the same name.
 - Once all the above commands have succeeded, then:
   - to build and install the Android app `yarn android:debug:dev`
   - to build and install the iOS app `yarn ios:debug:dev`